MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. Review the Azure reources that are now protected with the Defender for Cloud plans.

-1. Select **Auto provisioning** from the Settings area.
+1. Select **Settings and Monitoring** tab.

-1. Review the Auto provisioning - Extensions.
+1. Review the different Extensions.
 Confirm that **Log Analytics agent/Azure Monitor agent** is **Off**.
+Turning this on will install the agent on Azure virtual machines automatically for the current subscription.

+1. Close the settings page by selecting the 'x' on the upper right of the page to go back to the **Defender Plans**

-1. Close the settings page by selecting the 'x' on the upper right of the page to go back to the **Environment settings** again and select the '>' on the left of your subscription.
+1. Close the Defender Plans page by selecting the 'x' on the upper right of the page to go back to the **Environment Settings**again and select the '>' on the left of your subscription.

 1. Select the Log analytics workspace you created earlier *uniquenameDefender* to review the available options and pricing.